cdli-gh/blog/_blog/gsoc21/transliterationEditorAndApi/index.md

 |7|SignNames routes in JTF-lib|<a href='https://github.com/cdli-gh/jtf-lib/blob/main/docs/routes.md'>!4248d6c</a>|Merged|

 ### What Is Left
 Storing ATF/JTF data into CDLI Database through authentication is next on my to-do list.
 Hence loading part has done in uqnu recently so I'll be working on this during my post GSoC period.
-Apart from that adding new features in uqnu wasn't in Project but I'll be working on that with mentor.
+Apart from that adding new features in uqnu wasn't in a project but I'll be working on that with mentor.

 ### Objectives and Deliverables